 If a member residing in an unlicensed AFC home who does not appear to have the capacity to consent refuses to move from an unlicensed AFC home in which an individual identified as the perpetrator in a case of validated abuse, neglect or exploitation lives and is in a state of abuse, neglect or exploitation, the MCO must make a referral to APS.
 The MCO-contracted AFC provider agency staff must send a referral to the MCO and APS if the agency staff identify this situation.

-If the substantiated allegation of abuse, neglect, or exploitation is in a licensed AFC home, the perpetrator must be removed from the AFC home and the license holder must submit to DADS a plan for the protection of the health and safety of all residents.
+If the substantiated allegation of abuse, neglect, or exploitation is in a licensed AFC home, the perpetrator must be removed from the AFC home and the license holder must submit to HHSC a plan for the protection of the health and safety of all residents.
 The resident will not be required to move.

 7135 Private Pay Individuals in Adult Foster Care